hds/hegdenu.net/content/posts/understanding-async-await-4.md

 As we just saw, a broadcast channel can be a sort of MPMC channel.

-The difference is that each message will only be received by a single consumer.
+The difference is that in this channel, each message will only be received by a single consumer.

 This is the sort of channel you would use to distribute work a finite number of tasks.